sunil-20/YuPython/Day8/Day8README.md

 #### using ceil and round
 * round rounds to the nearest integer or a specified number of decimal places using the "round half to even" strategy.
 * ceil rounds up to the nearest integer, always moving towards positive infinity.
-* If you have a list of alphabets, you can use the index() method to find the location of a specific letter.
+* If you have a list of alphabets, you can use the index() {your_list.index(letter)} method to find the location of a specific letter.
 * This only gives the index of the first occured item in the list.